lukas362/Terraform-Azure-Vnet-Peering/README.md

 # Azure VNet Peering with Terraform
 I made a deployable Azure network architecture using Terraform.
-It features VNet peering betweend two VNets and NSG rules.
+It features VNet peering between two VNets (Frontend and Backend) and NSG rules.

 ## Architecture
 This template creates two peered Virtual Networks with different functions: